 Philips Respironics has recalled certain mechanical ventilators, BiPAP, and CPAP machines due to potential health risks associated with the sound-reducing foam in these devices.
-This foam can break down and be inhaled by those using the device, potentially exposing them to dangerous chemicals in the process.
+This foam can break down and potentially expose users of the device to dangerous chemicals in the process.

-If you’ve used a Philips sleep apnea machine and experienced cancer or damage to your lungs, liver, or kidneys as a result, you may be eligible to receive financial compensation through a Philips CPAP lawsuit.
+If you’ve used a Philips sleep apnea machine and experienced cancer or damage to your lungs, liver, or kidneys as a result, you may be eligible for compensation from a Philips CPAP lawsuit.

 On June 14, 2021, Philips Respironics issued a voluntary recall of various CPAP, BiPAP, and mechanical ventilators after the sound-reducing polyester-based polyurethane (PE-PUR) foam used in the devices was found to: